 - 7.13.
-Development will provide a minimum stepback of 10 metres above the streetwall or base building for all elevations facing Duncan Street. - 7.14.
-The public realm on Duncan Street will be enhanced and focused on pedestrian amenities including wide sidewalks, tree planting, generous building setbacks and elements that animate the streetscape, with exception of sites containing heritage resources which will be considered on an individual basis. - 7.15.
+Development will provide a stepback of generally 6 metres above the streetwall or base building for all elevations facing Duncan Street. - 7.14.
+The public realm on Duncan Street will be enhanced and focused on pedestrian amenities including wide sidewalks, tree planting, and elements that animate the streetscape.
+Greater building setbacks will be achieved at appropriate locations to achieve an improved and enhanced the public realm on Duncan Street.
+Sites containing properties on the heritage register will be considered on an individual basis. - 7.15.
 The public realm enhancements on Duncan Street will be coordinated with the planned pedestrian-focused space on Ed Mirvish Way, north of King Street West.